 I'm weary of continually stating that my people built this country on land stolen from my Native ancestors.

 We've tried.
 You set the rules and we tried our best to follow them.
-You keep changing the rules and we adapting to the new rules.
+You keep changing the rules and we tried adapting to the new rules.

 You said we were stupid and ignorant.
 We became educated and worked hard.